-The LM7 features a new riser control system for full control whilst accelerated.
+The Delta 4 features new Active Control Risers (ACR) for full control whilst accelerated.
 Acting on both the B and C risers, this new innovative system offers direct, efficient angle of attack control - without deforming the profile.
 The intuitive feel and feedback from the risers allows the pilot to increase the solidity of the wing whilst accelerated in turbulent air.